-- endpoint\group\id (string) identity of endpoint to associate - project\id (string) identity of project to associate keystone.exception.Conflict If the endpoint group was already added to the project.
+- endpoint\group\id (string) identity of endpoint to associate - project\id (string) identity of project to associate - Raises keystone.exception.Conflict If the endpoint group was already added to the project.

-abstract add\endpoint\to\project(endpoint\id, project\id)

-Create an endpoint to project association.
+abstract add\endpoint\to\project (endpoint\id, project\id) Create an endpoint to project association.

-- endpoint\id (string) identity of endpoint to associate - project\id (string) identity of the project to be associated with keystone.exception.Conflict: If the endpoint was already added to project.
+- endpoint\id (string) identity of endpoint to associate - project\id (string) identity of the project to be associated with abstract check\endpoint\in\project (endpoint\id, project\id) Check if an endpoint is associated with a project.

-abstract check\endpoint\in\project(endpoint\id, project\id)

-Check if an endpoint is associated with a project.